- SENATORS' STATEMENTS

 Senator Comeau: Yes.
 One of the advantages of having served in the Senate for many years is that I rarely consult ministers before speaking in this chamber.
 This speech is Senator Comeau's speech.
 These suggestions are Senator Comeau's suggestions.
 These suggestions do not come from the government.
 I did not give this speech to the government simply because I like to defend my own speeches.

 The suggestions I am making have not come out of some government policy; they are suggestions.
-You are fully entitled to reject them outright, ignore the minister and do as you please, but I am giving you suggestions, which, in my view, can be refuted.
+You are fully entitled to reject them outright, ignore the minister and do as you please, but I am making suggestions, which, in my view, can be refuted.

 Senator Ringuette: If I understand correctly, the honourable senator's suggestion stems from a practice in his caucus, as he seems to be really sure about it.